 3) Prepare Your Content

-If I could give any one piece of advice, it is this: if you’re going to podcast, take it seriously.
+If I could give one piece of advice, it is this: if you’re going to podcast, take it seriously.

 Even more seriously than your blog.